Contract Monoclonal Antibody Production

 Protein A/G Purification

-With the protein A/G method, a mixed subclass IgG preparation can be separated out by eluting a protein A column in a single step.
+With the protein A/G method, a mixed subclass IgG preparation can be separated out by eluting a protein A or G column in a single step.
 This method is highly specific and can be used with almost all isotypes of IgG’s.

 Alternative and/or Supplemental Purification Methods are Also Available